xaumre/phosphor-vibe-post/EMAIL_VERIFICATION_SETUP.md

 - Upgrade to paid plan for higher volume

 ## Future Enhancements
-- Password reset functionality (email.js already has the function)
 - Email templates with better branding
 - Rate limiting on resend verification
 - Admin panel to manually verify users